NorfairKing/super-user-spark/doc/usage.md

 $ spark check compiled path/to/compiled/card
 ```

+Remember, when using compiled data, if you used a specific `--format`, you have to use that option again.

 #### Check options

 - `--thoroughness OPTION`: How far to go in checking whether files and directories are already deployed.
 (Options for `OPTION`: `name`, `checksum` `content`(default))